Bombing of Schwerin: After the war

 After the Americans liberated Schwerin in May 1945, the war also ended for the city.
 Schwerin however would be subjected to a change of stationed troops, with British forces briefly taking over on May 30.
 Eventually, Schwerin ended up narrowly falling under the Soviet sphere, which meant the Soviets entered the city.
-Once there, the soldiers were described as "comic-like" and "Asian" with worn faces and dirty uniforms by inhabitants.
 Multiple cases of rape by Soviet soldiers in Schwerin were later also reported by locals.